Aishwarya Lekshmi: Debut and breakthrough (2017-2021)

-Career expansion and progression (2022-present)
+Career expansion and commercial success (2022-present)

 The year 2022 was a turning point in her career with nine film releases.
 Among these, only Gargi, Ponniyin Selvan: I and Gatta Kusthi emerged as commercial successes.
 Apart from a cameo in Gargi, which she also co-produced, she appeared in the anthology Putham Pudhu Kaalai Vidiyaadhaa, in Godse alongside Satyadev, her Telugu debut, in Captain opposite Arya.
 Ponniyin Selvan: I saw her play Poonguzhali opposite Ashwin Kakumanu.
 The film emerged as the fifth highest-grossing Tamil film of all time.
 She received praises for playing the titular role of a teacher in Archana 31 Not Out, a domestic violence victim in Ammu and an orphan in Kumari.
 For Ammu, Haricharan Pudipeddi of Hindustan Times noted, "As the helpless wife, Aishwarya plays her part so well.
 This is one of her best performances."
 Her last release that year was Gatta Kusthi, where she played a wrestler opposite Vishnu Vishal.
 Navein Darshan of Cinema Express stated, "Aishwarya sells the role effortlessly with both comedy and action."

 In 2023, Lekshmi first appeared in Christopher alongside Mammootty.
 Gayathri Gokul of The Week stated that she does justice to her role.
 Lekshmi then reprised her character in the sequel Ponniyin Selvan: II.
 Later, she appeared opposite Dulquer Salmaan in King of Kotha.
 Lekshmi's first film of 2024 was Pon Ondru Kanden opposite Ashok Selvan, which simultaneously released on OTT and television.
 In her next film, she played an educated woman opposite Sharaf U Dheen in Hello Mummy.
-It was a box office success.
+The film was a box office success.

 Lekshmi's first release of 2025 saw her play a doctor opposite Soori in Maaman, which emerged a commercial success.
 Avinash Ramachandran of Cinema Express stated, "Aishwarya is terrific in a role that is quite layered, but is never given the breathing space to become something more prolific."
-She next played Silambarasan's long lost sister in the multi-starrer Thug Life, which underperformed at the box office.
+She next played a doctor and Silambarasan's long lost sister in the multi-starrer Thug Life, which underperformed at the box office.

+In her first release of 2026, Lekshmi reprised her role of a wrestler in Gatta Kusthi 2, reuniting with Vishnu Vishal.
+Janani K felt Lekshmi "owned the screen" with her performance, but criticised the character.
+The film emerged a commercial success.
+Following this, she played Urvashi's daughter in Aasha.
+Vivek Santhosh of The New Indian Express stated, "Even with comparatively limited screen time, Lekshmi makes a noticeable impression as the daughter, especially in scenes where she confronts Aasha's controlling nature."